 Lead conversion metrics

-There are many different kinds of lead conversion metrics that you can use to analyze and measure your sales and marketing reach, as well as boost customer engagement with your marketing materials.
-Here are few you should make a note of tracking.
+There are many kinds of lead conversion metrics that you can use to analyze and measure your sales and marketing reach and boost customer engagement with your marketing materials.
+Here are a few you should track:

-- A lead conversion rate shows the number of people who visit or interact with your website's landing pages.
-This is a great way to measure how many new customers you’re gaining.
-According to Sid Berry, founder of 71Three, using this metric allows you to answer questions like:
+- Lead conversion rate: A lead conversion rate shows the number of people who visit or interact with your website’s landing pages.
+This is a good measure of how many new customers you’re gaining.
+According to Sid Berry, founder of 71Three, the lead conversion rate allows you to answer these questions:

 - How well were you able to retain their attention?